Social Media and Child Custody Disputes

 Intent is not always discernible in social media posts, and even if people do not actually intend to engage in harmful actions, posts showing reckless or dangerous conduct can negatively impact their parental rights.
 Additionally, even if parents do not post on their own pages, inappropriate comments they make on another person’s page can be used against them.Meet with an Attorney in Dallas

 The information people share on social media can hurt their custody cases, and it is critical for people currently involved with social media and child custody disputes to understand their rights.
 If you need help with a custody issue, the lawyers of McClure Law Group can advise you of your options and help you to seek the best outcome possible under the facts of your case.
-Our main office is in Dallas, and we are available to meet clients at our Collin County office in Plano as well.
 We frequently help people with custody disputes in Dallas, Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also aid people with family law matters in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can contact us through our online form or by calling us at 214.692.8200 to set up a meeting.